Skip to content

 Filter URLs to be cleared when a term is changed

 Whenever a term is created, changed, or deleted, a default set of URLs is assembled to be purged.
-URLs for additional specific term IDs can be included in the triggered cache purge with thewpcom_vip_cache_purge_{$taxonomy_name}_term_urls filter.
+WordPress applications can use the wpcom_vip_cache_purge_{$taxonomy_name}_term_urls filter to specify additional URLs that should be purged.

 add_filter( 'wpcom_vip_cache_purge_category_term_urls', 'my_cache_purge_term_urls', 10, 2 );